USS Stark

-USS Stark (FFG-31) was the 23rd ship of the Oliver Hazard Perry class of guided-missile frigates and was named after Admiral Harold Rainsford Stark (1880–1972).
-Ordered from Todd Pacific Shipyards in Seattle, Washington, on 23 January 1978, Stark was laid down on 24 August 1979, launched on 30 May 1980, and commissioned on 23 October 1982 with CDR Terence W. Costello commanding.
+USS Stark (FFG-31) was the 23rd ship of the Oliver Hazard Perry class of guided-missile frigates and was named after Admiral Harold Raynsford Stark (1880–1972).
+Ordered from Todd Pacific Shipyards in Seattle, Washington, on 23 January 1978, Stark was laid down on 24 August 1979, launched on 30 May 1980, and commissioned on 23 October 1982.
 In 1987, an Iraqi jet fired two missiles at Stark, killing 37 U.S. sailors on board.
 Decommissioned on 7 May 1999, Stark was scrapped in 2006.

 Missile attack

 USS Stark was deployed to the Middle East Force in 1984 and 1987.
 Captain Glenn R. Brindel was the commanding officer during the 1987 deployment.
 The ship was struck on 17 May 1987 by two Exocet anti-ship missiles during the Iran–Iraq War fired from an Iraqi aircraft officially identified as a Dassault Mirage F1 fighter, The Reagan administration attributed the blame to Iran for its alleged belligerence in the underlying conflict.
 The plane had taken off from Shaibah, Iraq at 20:00 and had flown south into the Persian Gulf.
 The pilot fired the first Exocet missile from a range of 22.5 nmi, and the second from 15.5 nmi, just about the time Stark issued a standard warning by radio.
 The frigate did not detect the missiles with radar; warning was given by the lookout only moments before the missiles struck.
 The first penetrated the port-side hull and failed to detonate, but left flaming rocket fuel in its path.
 The second entered at almost the same point, and, leaving a 3 by 4 m gash, exploded in crew quarters.
 The missiles killed 37 sailors and injured 21.

 No weapons were fired in defense of Stark.
 The autonomous Phalanx CIWS remained in standby mode, Mark 36 SRBOC countermeasures were not armed until seconds before the missile hit.
 The attacking Exocet missiles and Mirage aircraft were in a blindspot of the STIR fire control director (Separate tracking and illumination Radar, part of the Mk 92 Guided Missile Fire Control System), and the Oto Melara Mk 75 76 mm/62 caliber naval gun, but in the clear for the MK 92 CAS (Combined Antenna System, primary search and tracking radar of the Mk 92 Guided Missile Fire Control System) and the Mk 13 Mod 4 single-arm launcher.
 The ship failed to maneuver to bring its Mk 75 to bear before the first missile hit.